There are a number of things that you can do to make your tram journey safer and more comfortable.

 A number of safety initiatives are being undertaken to ensure your journey on Melbourne's trams is as safe as possible:

-- Closed-circuit television cameras on new trams.
+- Closed-circuit television cameras on selected trams.

 - Accessible stops are progressively being constructed to improve accessibility.

 - The Tram Coach safety campaign focuses on reducing slips, trips and falls on trams, by providing tips for travelling safely, including “Sit Tight, Grip Right, Stand Strong”.